Skip to content

 How Is Social Anxiety in Teens Diagnosed?

 A diagnostic examination for social anxiety can be performed by a psychiatrist or therapist.
 This will often include assessments of a teen’s symptoms to determine how severely these impact the teen’s social well-being.
-After a diagnosis is provided, a doctor or mental health professional will work with both the caregiver and teen to determine the best treatment plan.
+Once diagnosed, the mental health provider works with both caregiver and teen to determine the best treatment plan.

 7 Tips for Helping Teens With Anxiety